If you have not yet signed up for Paris 2024 Summer Olympic tickets, you only have one week left to sign up for the second stage of ticket sales.

 But in the second stage, you will be able to buy single event tickets.

-Organisers are again using a ballot method.
-Sign up from now until April 20 and if you are among the names selected, you will be able to buy tickets from May 11.
+Organisers are again using a ballot method, but this will close on April 20 at 18:00 (CET).
+If you are among the names selected, you will be able to buy tickets from May 11.

 The first stage, which ran from February 15 to March 15, saw ticket bundles being sold, with a minimum of three events included in each package.